dlschwartz/2023aHIST630/schedule.markdown

 ### Readings for presentation and discussion
 * David J. Birnbaum, “[What can XPath do for me?](http://dh.obdurodon.org/introduction-xpath.xhtml){:target="_blank"}” and “[The XPath Functions We Use Most](http://dh.obdurodon.org/functions.xhtml){:target="_blank"}.”
-* _XQuery for Humanists_, Ch.
-4
+* _XQuery for Humanists_, Chs.
+3-4

 ### Programming assignment due before class
 * Complete the Questions and Exercises sections of _XQuery for Humanists_, Ch.
-4
+4.

 ### _Ludi_
 * Review Questions and Exercises in _XQuery for Humanists_, Ch.
 4